24 October 2020

 In 1936, Tom Greenall posted an advert in the Evening Gazette to invite like-minded people to the Regal Hotel in Cleveleys.
 Tom had an idea to put a group together to perform operettas locally.
 The inaugural meeting led to the formation of the Thornton Cleveleys Amateur Operatic Society and the process began to produce their first production; Gilbert & Sullivan’s ‘The Mikado’ which was staged in 1938.

 Fast forward 84 years and the society continues to deliver 2 high quality productions each year to delight audiences in the local community.
-There is still a close connection to our founder and other founder members as Tom Greenall’s daughter, Casilda Jackson is a former chairman and still attends rehearsals every week as a non-acting member.
-Our president, County Coucillor John Shedwick’s parents, aunt & uncle were also founder members.
+There is still a close connection to our founder members as our president, County Coucillor John Shedwick’s parents, aunt & uncle were founder members of the society.

 Over the years, the society has performed in all the major theatres in Wyre and Blackpool including the long-gone Queen’s and Orion Theatres in Cleveleys, The Grand Theatre and Winter Gardens Pavillion in Blackpool, the Teanlowe in Poulton, the Thornton Lecture Hall (now Thornton Little Theatre) and The Marine Hall in Fleetwood which has been the societies main venue for their large scale musicals since the late 1980s.